Reconsidering Travel & Gatherings This Holiday Season

 “It’s understandable to feel isolated, restless and fatigued, especially during this time of year when many people look forward to celebrating with the ones they love,” says Natasha Bhuyan, MD, family provider at One Medical in Arizona.
-“But it’s important to think about how to keep your friends and family safe, and the best way to do that is by ensuring your loved ones are vaccinated.”
+“But it’s important to think about how to keep your friends and family safe, and the best way to do that is by ensuring your loved ones are vaccinated for COVID-19 and the flu.”

-Every person’s situation is unique, so we encourage yourself to ask these important questions when navigating decisions around gatherings and travel:
+Every person’s situation is unique, so we encourage you to ask yourself these important questions when navigating decisions around gatherings and travel:

 Who will be at the gathering?